Code-Institute-Submissions/sofias_bistro/README.md

 Sofia's Bistro is a fictional small scale family owned business that serves selected food of Italian cuisine passed down in the family through generations.
 The bistro was created with the intention to bring awareness into the community about the restaurant.
 By featuring the menu served by the bistro, and providing a section for individuals who visited the restaurant, the project served its purpose to use a website as a medium to in rendering views to the community about the bistro as well as a means for the bistro owner to receive feedback in an open way.
 Ultimately, the website aimed to serve the as a medium to the business owners to hear from their visitors/customers to receive input for future implementaion plans to expand their business.

+The project link may be found here:     https://msp-restaurant.herokuapp.com/

 ## UX